-A National Restaurant Association survey suggests 78% of restaurants can’t recruit enough employees to meet demand, which has resulted in reducing hours of operation, dining room capacity and menu size.
+A National Restaurant Association survey suggests that 78% of restaurants can’t recruit enough employees to meet demand, which has resulted in reducing hours of operation, dining room capacity, and menu size.

 Hiring staff is expensive.
-So is scheduling to cover vacancies, recruiting job candidates and onboarding and training.
-It’s actually less costly to invest in motivating employees so they will stick around.
+So is scheduling to cover vacancies, recruiting job candidates, and onboarding and training.
+It’s less costly to invest in motivating employees so they will stick around.
 Here is a reminder of some proven strategies:

 Use the IMPACT approach to engage employees and remind them why their work matters: